A six-figure freelancer on how freelance writers can find a content marketing niche that is not only profitable, but fun and fulfilling.

 Are you that person?
 Can you be?

-The first step towards a career in content marketing writing (or to supplement your existing income with it), is to home in on a content marketing niche.
+The first step towards a full-time career in content marketing writing (or to supplement your existing income), is to home in on a content marketing niche.
+Here are some quick and simple ways to find yours.

 1. Look through your clips

-Now look through your clips from the last three to five years with an eye to discovering any specialties that you didn’t know you had.
-Have you unknowingly written about health a lot?
+Have you unknowingly written about health frequently?
 Are all your personal finance pieces somehow related to technology?
 What news did you cover routinely as a journalist that didn’t fall under your area of specialization?
 Those are all potential content marketing niches.

 2. Consider areas you’ve always wanted to explore